NSMBW-Community/Kamek-Ninja-Template/readme_tutorial.md

 #endif
 ```

 ...that's pretty ugly and verbose.
-Instead, you can use a header to add some more semantically-rich symbols, such as the provided example `game_versions_nsmbw.h`:
+Instead, you can use a header to add some more semantically-rich preprocessor symbols, such as the provided example `game_versions_nsmbw.h`:

 ```cpp
 #include "game_versions_nsmbw.h"